LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 individual method calls.
 Retarget is only ever used in the context of a member method call using the target operator (``->``).
 The target object of the last target operator is used as the object for the retargeted member call.
-For each method call, the ``&`` is placed following the method name, parameters, and givenBlock (if present).
+For each method call, the ``&`` is placed following the method's name, parameters, and capture block (if present).

 The retarget operator can be used to string two or more methods together.
 The return value of the final method will be produced by this type of retarget. ::